10 Best Leathers for Boots & Shoes

 Best Boot Leather Overall: Chromexcel

-There’s a reason Chromexcel is the most widespread leather used on American boots.
-Every company uses it, and practically every popular boot at every price point comes in Chromexcel, from $199 Thursday Boots to $700 Viberg boots.
+There’s a reason Chromexcel is the most widespread leather used on casual boots.
+Every company uses it, and practically every popular boot at every price point has a Chromexcel model that tends to be the bestseller, from $199 Thursday Boots to $1,000 Viberg boots.

-Many call Chromexcel “full grain,” meaning the pattern of the animal’s skin remains.
-But Chromexcel is slightly “corrected,” meaning it’s been sanded or buffed down just enough to achieve a fairly uniform appearance without sacrificing durability.
-This leather ages well, looks classy, has a nice medium shine, and has terrific depth of color.
+Many call Chromexcel “full grain,” meaning that the pattern of the animal’s skin remains and hasn’t been sanded or buffed away.
+But Chromexcel is actually slightly “corrected,” meaning the grain has been rubbed off just enough to give it a more uniform appearance without really sacrificing durability.

 [Learn more in our complete guide to Chromexcel]